Skip to main content

 Data Retention

-We retain analytics data for 40 days from the date of creation.
+We retain analytics data for 30 days from the date of creation.
 After that, it’s gone.
 Poof.
 Deleted.
 If your team needs yearly or long-term history, we recommend fetching and storing the data daily on your end.
 Build a cron job, pipe it to your database, and sleep well at night.
-This retention period is fixed and will not be extended.
+This retention period is fixed and is not extended automatically.
 Maybe we are evil?

 For the full breakdown of what we retain and for how long (not just analytics), see Data Retention.